 I know no more than this.

-Interesting geology, Iron Age fort and royal hunting lodge.
+Interesting geology (website opens in new tab), Iron Age fort and royal hunting lodge.
 Roundheads and Royalists (the royalists won).
-Failed spa town (Queen Vic preferred Tunbridge Wells), nice bricks, and an end-of-line railway.
-Wartime refugees, modern-day train robbers, Midsomer Murders (2).
-And a windmill - don’t forget the windmill! - oh, and JRR Tolkien wrote Lord of the Rings in the pub.
+Failed spa town (Wikipedia opens in new tab) (Queen Vic preferred Tunbridge Wells), nice bricks, and an end-of-line railway (Wikipedia opens in new tab).
+Wartime refugees, modern-day train robbers, Midsomer Murders (1).
+And a windmill - don’t forget the windmill! - Oh, and JRR Tolkien wrote Lord of the Rings in the pub.
 Maybe.

 History isn’t all about kings and queens: It’s about the Royalists stabling their horses in the church, and villagers gathering where Spa Close is now to watch London burn during the Blitz.
-It’s about the corner of Brill Common that may or may not be a plague cemetery, and the 35 Brill men who fell in the Great War, four from the same family.
+It’s about the corner of Brill Common that may or may not be a plague cemetery (ask Sarah Frewin), and the 35 Brill men who fell in the Great War (website opens in new tab), four from the same family.
 It’s acrid smoke billowing from Poore’s Brickworks at the bottom of the common and Brill Windmill rattling and rocking in a strong westerly.

 Stories & Memories of Old Brill